Fourth phase of West Virginia reopenings announced

 Three new deaths related to COVID-19 were reported Monday, bringing the total to 57.
 The fatalities included a 70-year-old female from Jackson County, an 89-year-old male from Kanawha County and a 56-year-old female from Nicholas County.

-There were only seven new positive cases of the virus reported statewide Monday, though the overall testing has gone down recently, partly due to the completion of testing at state nursing homes.
-As of 5 p.m.
-Monday, there had been 64,165 laboratory results received for COVID-19, with 1,369 positive and 62,796 negative.
+There were only nine new positive cases of the virus reported statewide Tuesday, though the overall testing has gone down recently, partly due to the completion of testing at state nursing homes.
+As of 10 a.m.
+Tuesday, there had been 65,069 laboratory results received for COVID-19, with 1,371 positive and 63,698 negative.

 More than half of all positive cases have recovered.